 Later, I understood that becoming a doctor of chiropractic could be my unique contribution to people’s lives.
 After graduation, I began by practicing more traditional and sports related chiropractic in Southern California.
-I had the opportunity to serve a diverse group including professionals, students, cyclists, professional beach volleyball players and even a few celebrities.

 In an attempt to address scary, unresolved and unexplained symptoms that I was experiencing, I found a unique, effective and gentle approach to the spine named Network Spinal Analysis.
 More specifically, Network Spinal Analysis significantly improved various food intolerances, chronic fatigue, and a number of other symptoms that many other disciplines and approaches, Western and otherwise did not satisfactorily address.
 Not long after experiencing great results in my own body and physiology did I avidly seek mentors and learning experiences for practicing this unique method.

 I am a native of the Pacific Northwest, and received an Biology(Botany) Bachelor of Science degree from the University of Washington and am happy to be home again to serve the people living in the greater Seattle area.